Mansfield conveyancing FAQs

 Conveyancing fees are comprised of fees and disbursements.

 Disbursements are the taxes and additional costs incurred on your behalf, such as HM Land Registry fees or planning documents.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.